crcn/mesh.js.org/src/common/components/body/docs/api.md

 #### operation op(name[, operation])

 Creates a new operation.
-This method is equivalent to `{ name: "operation" }`.
+This function is equivalent to `{ name: "operation" }`.

 <Tabs>